wp-plugins/w4-post-list/readme.txt

 Tags: posts, categories, listing posts, custom post list, list posts with excerpt, category list Requires at least: 3.0
 Tested up to: 3.1.3
-Stable tag: 1.4.5
+Stable tag: 1.4.6

-Show wordpress posts, categories, posts with categories or posts by categories in a complete post template or in a list preview style. jQuery enabled with slide effect for subcategories.
-Design your post list template to match your site HTML and css.
+Show wordpress posts, categories, posts with categories or posts by categories with a customized post template style to match your theme style. jQuery enabled with slide effect for category posts.
+Design your post list template as you want.

 == Description ==
-Show Posts or category list inside post content and widget area.
-For details <a href="http://w4dev.com/w4-plugin/w4-post-list/">Visit plugin page</a> and <a href="http://w4dev.com/wp/w4-post-list-design-template/">plugin layout customzation page</a>.
+Show Posts or category list inside post or page content and widget areas.
+For details <a href="http://w4dev.com/w4-plugin/w4-post-list/">visit plugin page</a>.
+If you don't understand the perfect usage of this plugin template tags, then you won't be able to take much from it. <a href="http://w4dev.com/wp/w4-post-list-design-template/">visit plugin's template tag definition page for details</a>.

-= What's new - 1.4.5 =
+= What's new - 1.4.6 =
-* The show future posts bug has been solved.
-From now on, there won't be any selecton problems.
+* A lot more template tag to arrange your post list with more flexibility.

-* Sliding Javascript has been updated to match the latest jQuery.
+Find-out new template tags on your wordpress admin page.

 = Shortcode =
 Use shortcode "postlist" to show your list inside post/page content area.
 Example: <code>[postlist 1]</code> will show the list having id "1".